rashmisagar/topshop-e2e-exercise/README.md

 **Notes**
-I used chai as the assertion library and included it globally in the config file filterbycolour_steps contains the step definitions of the feature To execute the tests, the same commands needs to run as above after cloning/downloading the repo.
+I used chai as the assertion library in the scripts.

+After cloning/downloading the repo, its good to run the following command after $npm install

+     $npm install chai

+to let the chai assertions run without any errors

+filterbycolour_steps contains the step definitions of the feature

+To execute the tests, the same command ```npm test``` is run